ksu-is/Gym_Manager_Adam_Chappell/projectreadmap.md

 Sprint 2

-- [ ] Evaluate changes that need to be made
+- [ x] Evaluate changes that need to be made

-- [ ] make changes
+- [x] make changes

 - [ ] create web interface with Flask

-- [ ] update project roadmap as issues arrise
+- [ x] update project roadmap as issues arrise

 Sprint 3